-he establishment of the University of the Aegean is the realization of an idea of the great Greek mathematician Constantine Caratheodory.
+The establishment of the University of the Aegean is the realization of an idea of the great Greek mathematician Constantine Caratheodory.

 The University of the Aegean was founded in 1984 and is one of the newest universities in Greece.
-Today, having completed the second phase of its development with sixteen (16) academic Departments, twenty eight (28) Postgraduate Programs and thirteen thousand (13,000) undergraduate and graduate students, the University of the Aegean ranks among the largest universities in the country.
+Today, having completed the second phase of its development with eighteen (18) academic Departments, forty (40) Postgraduate Programs and eighteen thousand (18,000) undergraduate and graduate students, the University of the Aegean ranks among the largest universities in the country.

 Administrative headquarters of the University is Mytilene, while various departments have been established in towns of the islands of Lesvos (Mytilene), Chios (Chios), Samos (Karlovasi), Rhodes (Rhodes), Syros (Ermoupolis) and Lemnos (Myrina), forming a University-network covering both the administrative divisions of the Aegean (North and South Aegean).